Lubensius/concon/README.md

 # concon
 Bash Script to backup your Steam(deck) Controller Configurations

-Search for steam controller config files in sub-directories, and copy them."
+Search for steam controller config files in sub-directories, and copy them in a folder with useful names.

+Usage:

-Usage: concon --list <Config-Dir> ..."
+       concon --list <Config-Dir> ...

        concon [--more|--templates|--all] [--out=<Output-Dir>] [--template-update] [--template-dir=<Template-Dir>] <Config-Dir> ...

 Options:

        --help             this!
        --list             only list possible config files
        --quiet            no logging